MassHealth Renewal – Member Information and FAQ

 March 29, 2015

 If you have not yet received a letter telling you to renew: MassHealth will continue to send out annual renewal letters on a regular basis.
-You do not need to wait until you receive a letter to reapply!
-You can reapply anytime using the information below.

 How to Reapply

 The fastest and easiest way to reapply for coverage for both individuals and families is by applying online at MAhealthconnector.org.
 When you apply online, you find out in real time if you are eligible for coverage.
 The online application at MAhealthconnector.org is available for individuals as well as those applying for their family.
 Simply visit the website and click the Start Your Application link on the homepage.
 Remember to apply for yourself and any of your household members on MassHealth, HSN, or CMSP, or any additional members in your household who are seeking coverage.

 You can find a printable application by clicking on the link below.
 The printable application is available for individuals and those applying for their family.
 If you apply using the printable application, MassHealth and/or the Health Connector will send you a letter about your eligibility and coverage.
 Remember to apply for yourself and any of your household members on MassHealth, HSN, or CMSP, or any additional members in your household who are seeking coverage.